cronvel/kung-fig/doc/KFG.md

 <a name="ref.strings"></a>
 ## Strings

-There are many way to declare strings in KFG.
+All KFG's strings are encoded in **UTF-8**.

+There are many string declaration syntax in KFG, one should use the most appropriate syntax for its usage.

 <a name="ref.strings.implicit"></a>
 ### Implicit Strings

-The most straight-forward way is implicit strings.
+The most straight-forward syntax is *implicit strings*.

 For example, this KFG file will produce `{ "name": "Joe Doe" }`: